Allan Fitzgibbon (rugby league, born 1998): 2025

 Fitzgibbon joined the Gold Coast Titans on a development contract for the 2025 season, starting the season playing for the Ipswich Jets in the Queensland Cup.

 In Round 6 of the 2025 NRL season, he made his NRL debut in the Titans' 38–16 loss to the St George Illawarra Dragons.

+2026

+Fitzgibbon was one of five players released by the Gold Coast Titans at the end of their 2026 season.